 There are several methods to achieve the low temperatures for dehydration, infiltration and polymerisation (11):

 To minimize temperature gradients, it is preferable to use an aluminium block with drilled holes which will accommodate the sample vials.
-The metal block is first placed in the cooling bath and allowed to equilibrate before the sample vials are placed in the block.
+The metal block is first placed in the cooling bath and allowed to equilibrate before the sample vials are placed in the block. - For temperatures of -35°C to -40°C, a household chest-type freezer may be used.

 For xylene mixtures, refer to Graph 2.
 The temperature is determined by the volume ratios of o- to m-xylene.
 Crushed dry ice is added to the xylene mixtures to form a thick slurry.
 When mixed in a Dewar flask, these xylene-dry ice mixtures will maintain a constant temperature for ca. 8-10 hours.